spekulatius/PHPScraper/README.md

   </picture>
 </p>

 PHPScraper is a universal web-util for PHP.
-The main goal is to *get stuff done* instead of getting distracted with selectors, preparing & converting data, etc. PHPScraper can just *"go to a website"* and get the relevant information for your project.
+The main goal is to get stuff done instead of getting distracted with selectors, preparing & converting data structures, etc. Instead, you can just *"go to a website"* and get the relevant information for your project.

 Under the hood, it uses